 Functional Resume Format

 A functional resume focuses on your skills, abilities, achievements, and experience.
-Work history is deemphasized and is secondary to your achievements & skills sets.
+Work history is deemphasized and is secondary to your achievements & skill sets.

 A functional resume is a good choice if you are changing careers, have gaps in your work history, or have limited experience.